 - Learning Outcomes

-- Demonstrate in-depth understanding of the central concepts, theories, and current areas of debate.
+Students who successfully complete this paper will demonstrate in-depth understanding of the central concepts, theories, and current areas of debate.